-The combination of media, methods and environment used in the delivery of training:
+Instructional Strategy - The combination of media, methods and environment used in the delivery of training:

-- method: the type of learning activity or instructional event - media: the means of delivering instructional activities to the trainee, such as computers or printed texts - environment: where learning activities take place, i.e., classroom, workplace, home job knowledge learning
+- method: the type of learning activity or instructional event - media: the means of delivering instructional activities to the trainee, such as computers or printed texts - · environment: where learning activities take place, i.e., classroom, workplace, home

-The work performed by the incumbent in a position, or by a group of incumbents in a position who perform essentially the same duties and tasks and require similar knowledge and skills to perform those tasks.
+Job - The work performed by the incumbent in a position, or by a group of incumbents in a position who perform essentially the same duties and tasks and require similar knowledge, skills, abilities and attitude knowledge and skills to perform those tasks.

-The theoretical and/or practical understanding of a subject matter required to perform work.
+Knowledge - The theoretical and/or practical understanding of a subject matter required to perform work.

-A change in behaviour that occurs as a result of the acquisition of knowledge and skills.
+Learning - A change in behaviour that occurs as a result of the acquisition of knewledge, skills, abilities and attitude knowledge and skills.